 - Participants continue with weekly group therapy sessions and four individual counseling sessions.

 - Additional private therapy sessions may be requested by the participant, if the need arises.

-Duration of continuing care treatment: 24 weeks
+Duration of Intensive Treatment: 24 weeks

 Evenings or Days Per Week: 1